-o 1500-word essay (in total; 750 words - excluding footnotes and bibliography - per question) on the topics below specified by the respective programs (both questions need to be answered):
+- 1500-word essay in total (750 words - excluding footnotes and bibliography - per question) on the topics specified below (both questions need to be answered)

 NOTE: Late submission of required documents is not possible, and incomplete applications may lead to early stage rejection.

 The Legal Studies admissions examination is composed of the following:

 - Review of application packages